MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

    ![EditorConfig file item templates in Visual Studio](media/editorconfig-item-templates.png)

-1. Select the **editorconfig File (.NET)** template to add an EditorConfig file prepopulated with the default [.NET code style, formatting, and naming conventions](../ide/editorconfig-code-style-settings-reference.md).
+1. Select the **editorconfig File (default)** template to add an EditorConfig file prepopulated with two core EditorConfig options for indent style and size.
+Or, select the **editorconfig File (.NET)** template to add an EditorConfig file prepopulated with default [.NET code style, formatting, and naming conventions](../ide/editorconfig-code-style-settings-reference.md).

    An *.editorconfig* file appears in Solution Explorer, and it opens in the editor.